 Wetter-than-normal conditions, negative OLR anomalies (blue shading) Since April, the ongoing El Niño is observed (red box) as a tendency toward a dipole of anomalous convection extending from the Maritime Continent (suppressed) to the East Pacific (enhanced).
 During June and early July, the MJO become active, interfering with the ENSO signal at times.

 Since July, the MJO has remained weak, with strong El Niño conditions and tropical cyclone activity dominating the pattern.
-A couplet of enhanced/suppressed convection intensified over the western Indian Ocean/Maritime Continent early in October, but seems to be weakening as some of the signal moves eastward.
+A couplet of enhanced/suppressed convection intensified over the western Indian Ocean/Maritime Continent early in October, but weakened as the signal moved eastward.

-200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation
+200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation